 - 1. Shall not unreasonably restrain the student from independent action in the pursuit of learning. - 2.
 Shall not unreasonably deny the student access to varying points of view. - 3.
 Shall not deliberately suppress or distort subject matter relevant to the student's progress. - 4.
-Shall make reasonable effort to protect the student from conditions - 5.
-Shall not intentionally expose the student to embarrassment or disparagement.
+Shall make reasonable effort to protect the student from conditions harmful to learning or to health and safety. - 5.
+Shall not intentionally expose the student to embarrassment or disparagement. - 6.
+Shall not, on the basis of race, color, creed, sex, national origin, marital status, political or religious beliefs, family, social or cultural background, or sexual orientation, unfairly: - a.
+Exclude any student from participation in any program; - b.
+Deny benefits to any student; - c.
+Grant any advantage to any student. - 7.
+Shall not use professional relationships with students for private advantage. - 8.
+Shall not disclose information about students obtained in the course of professional service, unless disclosure serves a compelling professional purpose or is required by law.

-1294 1295 1296 Shall not, on the basis of race, color, creed, sex, national origin, marital status, political or religious beliefs, family, social or cultural background, or sexual orientation, unfairly: 1297 1298 1299 1300 1301 a.
-Exclude any student from participation in any program;b.
-Deny benefits to any student;c.
-Grant any advantage to any student.
-1302 1303 1304 Shall not use professional relationships with students for private advantage.
-1305 1306 1307 1308 1309 Shall not disclose information about students obtained in the course of professional service, unless disclosure serves a compelling professional purpose or is required by law.
-1310 PRINCIPLE II 1311 Commitment to the Profession 1312 1313 1314 1315 The education profession is vested by the public with a trust and responsibility requiring the highest ideals of professional service.
-1316 1317 1318 1319 1320 1321 1322 In the belief that the quality of the services of the education profession directly influences the nation and its citizens, the educator shall exert every effort to raise professional standards, to promote a climate that encourages the exercise of professional judgment, to achieve conditions which attract persons worthy of the trust to careers in education and to assist in preventing the practice of the profession by unqualified persons.
-1323 1324 In fulfillment of the obligation to the profession, the educator; 1325 1326 1327 1328 Shall not in an application for a professional position deliberately make a false statement or fail to disclose a material fact related to competency and qualifications.
-1329 1330 2.
-Shall not misrepresent his/her professional qualifications.
-1331 1332 1333 Shall not deliberately suppress or distort subject matter relevant to the student's progress.
-1334 1335 1336 Shall make reasonable effort to protect the student from conditions harmful to learning or to health and safety.
+PRINCIPLE II Commitment to the Profession

+The education profession is vested by the public with a trust and responsibility requiring the highest ideals of professional service.

+In the belief that the quality of the services of the education profession directly influences the nation and its citizens, the educator shall exert every effort to raise professional standards, to promote a climate that encourages the exercise of professional judgment, to achieve conditions which attract persons worthy of the trust to careers in education and to assist in preventing the practice of the profession by unqualified persons.

+In fulfillment of the obligation to the profession, the educator;

-5. Shall not intentionally expose the student to embarrassment or disparagement.
-6. Shall not on the basis of race, color, creed, sex, national origin, marital status, political or religious beliefs, family, social or cultural background or sexual orientation, unfairly: a.
-Evolude any student from participation in any program: a.
-Exclude any student from participation in any program;b.
-Deny benefits to any student; c.
-Grant any advantage to any student. o.
-Grant any advantage to any stadent.
-7. Shall not use professional relationships with students for private advantage. · 8.
+- 1. Shall not in an application for a professional position deliberately make a false statement or fail to disclose a material fact related to competency and qualifications. - 2.
+Shall not misrepresent his/her professional qualifications. - 3.
+Shall not deliberately suppress or distort subject matter relevant to the student's progress. - 4.
+Shall make reasonable effort to protect the student from conditions harmful to learning or to health and safety. - 5.
+Shall not intentionally expose the student to embarrassment or disparagement. - 6.
+Shall not on the basis of race, color, creed, sex, national origin, marital status, political or religious beliefs, family, social or cultural background or sexual orientation, unfairly: - a.
+Exclude any student from participation in any program; - b.
+Deny benefits to any student; - c.
+Grant any advantage to any student. - 7.
+Shall not use professional relationships with students for private advantage. - 8.
 Shall not accept any gratuity, gift or favor that might impair or appear to influence professional decisions or actions.

 This Code of Ethics of the National Education Association has been officially adopted and incorporated into the Bylaws of the Columbus Education Association.